How To Start Investing

-• Decide your investment goals and time horizons.
+• Determine your investment goals and time horizons.

 • Figure out how much you can invest on a monthly basis.